simoneldevig/react-native-static-server/README.md

     described below.
   - **Android**: Migration to [Lighttpd] is completed and tested with RN@0.70, [RN's New Architecture], and library version **v0.7.0-alpha.4**.
 Support of [RN's Old Architecture] is also implemented, but is not tested.
+Current
+    limitation: at most one server instance can be active at a time (inside a single app).
   - **iOS**: PoC migration to [Lighttpd] is completed and tested with RN@0.70, [RN's Old Architecture], and library version **v0.7.0-alpha.4**.
-Not yet implemented `nonLocal` option (running server on IP accessible from outside an app), and automatic port selection (non-zero `port` should be specified to the [constructor()]).
-Support of [RN's New Architecture] is implemented, but not tested.
+Support of [RN's New Architecture] is implemented, but is not tested.
+    Current limitations:
+    - At most one server instance can be active at a time (inside a single app).
+    - Only runs on `localhost` (the server is only accessible within an app;
+      the `nonLocal` option is not implemented yet, and ignored).
+    - Automatic port selection is not implemented yet.
+A non-zero `port` value must be specified to the [constructor()].

 - **v0.6.0-alpha.8** &mdash; The aim for upcoming **v0.6** release is to refactor the library to support [RN's New Architecture],